 We want to see exciting, ambitious, new projects working with artists who work in any art form.
 We want to work with people who are open to having their ideas challenged and changed during this first phase – it’s an opportunity to develop your work in the way most helpful to you, and will be different on every commission.
 This is also an ideal time to involve all partners in the project and take time to get to know each other; an artist may spend this time talking to a local community or taking existing work to them to start conversations.

 What if I haven’t got an idea yet?

 If you’re interested in a commission but don’t know what you want to do yet, please come along to one of our workshops – they’re an opportunity to find out more about Back to Ours, how we work and what we’re looking for.
 Members of our community Hubs will be there as well as our staff team.
 The workshop will take you through the commission process and help you to see where your ideas might fit.

 The Back to Ours team will work with every commission in the way that most supports the project.
 We can help with production, community engagement, marketing and much more to support you in the delivery of your project.

 How can I apply or find out more?

 If you’re interested in applying for a commission or just finding out more, the next step is to attend one of our workshops.
 These will be happening throughout 2018, and details will be on our website.

-The next sessions are on Tuesday 15th May at the Octagon, Walker Street, HU3 2RA at 12-1.30pm or 6:30-8pm.
-Please let us know if you want to come by emailing email@example.com
+The next session is on Wednesday July 11 at Artlink, 87 Princes Avenue, Hull, HU5 3QP from 12-1.30pm.
+Please let us know if you want to come by emailing firstname.lastname@example.org

 So what about Phase Two funding?